Personal Injury & Wrongful Death

 CPM represents dozens of tenants who fell victim to the June 2013 blaze to a major apartment complex fire in Redwood City.
 The apartment served low-income tenants, including many seniors and those with mental and physical disabilities.
 The complex did not have a safety sprinkler system, resulting in the entire complex being gutted, causing dozens of tenants to lose all of their possessions and property.

 Lisa Seligman-Mazurek, et al. v.
 American Medical Response, et al.

 San Diego County Superior Court

 On October 16, 2009, plaintiff’s decedent Michael Mazurek, 41, an orthopedic trauma surgeon for the United States Navy, rode his bicycle to work at the Naval Medical Center in San Diego.
 While Mazurek was traveling south on Murphy Canyon Road, a medical transport van operated by Gustavo Gonzalez allegedly cut off Mazurek.
 As a result, Mazurek struck the back and side of the van, causing him to slide under the rear right tire of the vehicle, which ran him over.
-Michael Mazurek’s surviving spouse and children sued American Medical Response Inc., Gonzalez’s employed and claimed Gonzalez was negligent in operation of the vehicle, causing the accident and decedent’s wrongful death.
+Michael Mazurek’s surviving spouse and children sued American Medical Response Inc., Gonzalez’s employer, and claimed Gonzalez negligently operated the vehicle, causing the accident and decedent’s wrongful death.

 Dalson v.
 Biggs